-Let me give an example by following me through a (common) recent day of trading.
+Let me give an example by following me through a typical recent day of trading.

-The day I have chosen has a good array of news announcements, many of which have no effect on price but one does – the announcement that the UK interest rate will remain unchanged at 0.25%.
+The day I have chosen has an excellent array of news announcements, many of which have no effect on price but one does – the statement that the UK interest rate will remain unchanged at 0.25%.

-This is a chart of sterling to yen.
+Above is a chart of sterling/yen.
 The chart jumped just over 100 pips, which to a higher timeframe trader, say someone who trades using daily closed bars, and, as the chart will often move over 100 pips in a day, this is no big deal.

 However, through a combination of knowing when the news will be announced and (more importantly) reading the chart, we can be in the flow with price and very rarely risk being caught on the wrong side of such a price move.
-Conversely, because of risk, I’m rarely on the right side of such a large move either.
+Conversely, because of risk, I’m rarely on the right side of such a significant movement either.
 That is not where I get my gains.

 Here’s the day per trade before that event.

-The chart always looks different prior to a big (relative to timeframe) move due to proportionality of the chart.
+The chart always looks different before a significant (relative to timeframe) move due to the proportionality of the chart.

 Very good, we’re nicely in profit at this stage.
-The close of bar six was the next take short.
-This was an early take and I didn’t get my measure until the next but one bar and this provided another 18 pips of profit.
+The close of bar six was the next take short; this was an early take, and I didn’t get my measure until the subsequent, but one bar and this provided another 18 pips of profit.

-Bar five, for me, provided a good probability long.
+Bar five, for me, provided an excellent probability long.
 So I entered long at the close of bar five.
 My target was 17 pips above.
 Excellent, that worked.

-Easily the most sure trade of the day was the close of bar six short.
-My target was below the low of the day, however, with the doji at the bottom of that leg, I exited the trade with 22 pips of profit.
+The surest trade of the day was the close of bar six short.
+My target was below the low of the day; however, with the doji at the bottom of that leg, I exited the trade with 22 pips of profit.
 Moreover, the interest rate news announcement was imminent, so a great time to be flat.